luckiday/luckiday.github.io/_pages/about.md

 permalink: /
 #subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.
 subtitle: >
-   Currently updating my page.
-In the meantime, check out <a href="https://yqg.notion.site/">my Notion page</a>.
+   My page is undergoing updates.
+In the meantime, please explore <a href="https://yqg.notion.site/">my Notion page</a>.

 profile:
   align: right